skycoin/skywire-testnet/testnet_rules.md

 * official Skyminers first & second batch - **not sold through** the hardware store
 * official Skyminers new batches - **sold through** the [hardware store](https://store.skycoin.net)

 <em>Faulty orange pi prime's of official Skyminers will be rewarded regardless of your uptime until you receive a replacement.
 If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.
-Since we are taking care of this manually you are requested to contact one of our team members on telegram (@Paperstream @asxtree) or at support@skycoin.net</em>
+Since we are taking care of this manually you are requested to contact one of our team members on Telegram (@Paperstream @asxtree) or at store.skycoin.net/pages/support</em>

 <h4>Official Skyminers -  First & Second Batch</h4>
 <div align="center"><em><u>We are currently revising the reward strucure for our early supporters.
 Details of the rewards going forward will be announced very soon. </u></em></div><br/>